How to Make a Short Film with No Budget (and Questionable Talent)

 Now the most important step: getting people to watch your film.
 I’ve had to edit this paragraph considerably since the original version.
 When I wrote this originally, YouTube had been founded only months prior.
 But real artists don’t use YouTube; they use Vimeo.
 So just put it on there.
 Then bombard your friends with links to it using Facebook and Twitter.
 With any luck someone famous will tweet about it and you’ll be a star!Posted by Kirk in .

 Hey!
-If you liked this, maybe you’ll like another article I wrote, “Pricing the iPhone 5C.”
+If you liked this, maybe you’ll like another article I wrote, “My Afternoon With Scientology, Or: I Visited A Cult So You Don’t Have To.”